Luke Bryan helps woman stranded on Tennessee road

 COLUMBIA, Tenn.
-(WKRN) – A Tennessee woman’s chance encounter with a country music star on Sunday has been viewed more than 3 million times on TikTok.
+(WKRN) – A Tennessee woman’s chance encounter with a country music star on Sunday has been viewed more than three million times on TikTok.

-“I was just driving to my parents house, and my tire blew out,” said Courtney Potts, a young mom of two.
-“I was scared to keep going, so I just had to stop, because I didn’t want to mess my wheel up.”
-She stopped on the side of a road in Columbia.
+“I was just driving to my parent’s house, and my tire blew out,” said Courtney Potts, a young mom of two.
+“I was scared to keep going, so I just had to stop because I didn’t want to mess my wheel up.”
+She pulled to the side of a road in Columbia.

 Potts had hoped someone would stop and offer help.
 Moments later, a man runs out of a pickup truck.